Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 In addition, this allows extension towards codecs like [[!MPEGHEVC]] and
 timed metadata ingest of subtitle and timed text streams.
 The workflow ingesting multiple media ingest streams with
-fragmented MPEG-4 ingest is illustrated in Diagram 4.
+CMAF ingest is illustrated in Diagram 4.
 Discussions on the early development have been documented [=fmp4git=].

- Diagram 4: fragmented MPEG-4 ingest with multiple ingest sources
+ Diagram 4: CMAF ingest with multiple ingest sources
    <figure>
 	  <img src="Images/Diagram7.png" />
    </figure>